matt-daneshvar/frank/readme.md

 ## About Code413
 We are a Malaysia-based data-driven digital agency specializing in enhancing your business through creative technology.

-Wanna be an early Frank user :wink:?
+Wanna be an early Frank user? ;)
 Maybe drop me a line at [matt@code413.io](mailto:matt@code413.io)

 ## License
 [MIT license](http://opensource.org/licenses/MIT)

-It's a work in progress mate; feel free to fork and spoon.
+It's a work in progress; feel free to fork or spoon or do whatever you want with it.